Check out the article in the Daily Free Press about the BU...

 Greek history in the fifth and sixth centuries B.C.; Athenian democracy and imperialism; Greek and Roman historiography; warfare in antiquity; later Roman empire

-Pericles and the Conquest of History (under contract for Cambridge University Press).
+Pericles and the Conquest of History (Cambridge University Press, forthcoming, 2015).

 Kimon and the Creation of Classical Athens (under contract for Cambridge University Press).